 It was shortly after the 2012 convention that a group of plaintiffs (Jason Abraham, Abraham and Veneklasen Joint Venture, and Abraham Equine, Inc.) filed their antitrust lawsuit against AQHA seeking money damages and requesting that the court force AQHA to rescind Rule 227(a) and allow for the registration of clones and their offspring.

 Prior to the 2013 convention, one of the plaintiffs in the lawsuit, Jason Abraham, submitted another proposed change to Rule 227(a).
 After hearing from members and engaging in discussion, the SBRC unanimously recommended that the proposal be denied.
-Upon presentation to the members at the convention, the members were unanimous in agreeing with the recommendation of the SBRC.
+Upon presentation to the members at the convention, the members were unanimous in agreement with the recommendation of the SBRC.
 Finally, upon presentation to the board of directors, the board unanimously agreed with the SBRC's recommendation and denied the rule change proposal.

 On July 30, 2013, the Federal Jury ruled against the American Quarter Horse Association in the cloning lawsuit.
 Read the news release.
+Two months later, AQHA filed its Notice of Appeal, and in December, the U.S. District Court in Amarillo granted in part AQHA's Motion for Stay of Equitable Relief Pending Appeal, resulting in AQHA not being required to register clones or their offspring.

 See more AQHA Partner benefits